 This course presents an analysis of Canadian Society and its development from a sociological perspective.
 Particular attention is given to political/economic institutions, ideology, class structure, regionalism, cultural forms and national identities.
 Prerequisites: SOCI 101, 102.
 Three credits.
-Not offered 2019-2020.

 217 Race and Identities